llinaresl/practicasSensores/Sensor Light Cup/ESP32 - Light Cup Sensor.md

 ## Introduction to Light Cup KY-027 sensor.

-This module has a mercury switch and an LED mounted on a breakout board.
+This module has a mercury switch and an LED mounted on a breakout board, a mercury switch is a type of switch wherein the contacts are closed by a blob of mercury.
+If the switch is tilted, the mercury will flow and will open the contacts.

 The KY-027 module has four pins.

 G =	GND